 The Fort Lauderdale Fire & Safety Museum

 A unique 1927 firehouse, located at 1022 West Las Olas Boulevard, has been transformed into the non-profit educational Fort Lauderdale Fire & Safety Museum.
 Funded by donations, the museum serves to enlighten the public about the history, tradition and service of the Fort Lauderdale Fire Department and its heroes.
-Special programs teach, in an exciting way, fire, medical and severe weather preparedness.
-Tours are available.
-For more information or to become a member, visit www.fortlauderdalefiremuseum.com or call 954-763-1005.
+Special Group Fire Safety Education Programs such as fire, medical and severe weather preparedness are taught in an exciting way.
+Tours are currently not available at this time.
+We understand that this an integral part our Community Programs and we are working diligently to make them available to the public as soon as we can.
+For more information or to become a member, visit www.fortlauderdalefiremuseum.com.